Innsbruck, The Tyrolean Alps & The Land of Mozart

 This itinerary represents a typical Walk.
 We prepare itineraries well in advance of the trip and therefore we reserve the right to make changes due to weather, local events or other circumstances - but always to improve the experience of our guests.

 To see the complete list of hotels, please login or register.

 Sporthotel - Sunday & Monday

-The retaurant combines elegance with tradition and has won many awards over the years for its high quality Austrian & International cuisine, including a prestigious Gault Millau award.
+The restaurant combines elegance with tradition and has won many awards over the years for its high quality Austrian & International cuisine, including a prestigious Gault Millau award.

 Hotel Kaiserhof - Tuesday & Wednesday

-Nestled within the Austrian Alps, this lovely hotel has been completely rennovated over the last year by the family who have owned and run it for the last 30 years.
-It now combines fresh, comtemporary-designed rooms with the traditional style of the area and a very friendly atmosphere.
+Nestled within the Austrian Alps, this lovely hotel has been completely renovated over the last year by the family who have owned and run it for the last 30 years.
+It now combines fresh, contemporary-designed rooms with the traditional style of the area and a very friendly atmosphere.

 The location has an added bonus for golfers as there are several excellent golf courses nearby, including the 18 hole championship Urslautal course on a high plateau with unique mountain scenery.

 This hotel list is a provided as an example.
 We may use different hotels of the same quality and style on specific trips.
 The Wayfarers will notify confirmed travelers of any changes to the hotels.